nbossard/termuxwidget-gitshortcuts/README.md

 - `cd termuxwidget-gitshortcuts`
 - install "make" program if not already done using `./install.sh`
 - run `make help` and choose a target

+## Alternatives

+You can use MGit <https://f-droid.org/fr/packages/com.manichord.mgit/> if you have access to F-droid.
+But this program will crash or block often.
+There is also a playstore version but only for old smartphones (before android 11).